What is high blood cholesterol?

 High-density lipoprotein (HDL) cholesterol is called the “good kind”.
 It carries harmful cholesterol away from the arteries and helps protect you from heart attack and stroke.
 It’s better to have a lot of HDL cholesterol in your blood.

-How can I lower the bad cholesterol in my blood?
+How can I control my cholesterol?

 What are triglycerides?